squaredev-io/computer-vision/README.md

 For additional information on configuring your system locally, please refer to the [setup guide](SETUP.md).

-The XAI package installation has been tested using
+The Computer Vision package installation has been tested using
-- Python version 3.10 and [venv](https://docs.python.org/3/library/venv.html), or [conda](https://docs.conda.io/projects/conda/en/latest/glossary.html?highlight=environment#conda-environment)
+- Python version 3.8 and [venv](https://docs.python.org/3/library/venv.html), or [conda](https://docs.conda.io/projects/conda/en/latest/glossary.html?highlight=environment#conda-environment)

 The package and its dependencies should be installed in a clean environment (such as [conda](https://docs.conda.io/projects/conda/en/latest/glossary.html?highlight=environment#conda-environment) or [venv](https://docs.python.org/3/library/venv.html)).